UKPLab/sentence-transformers/docs/pretrained-models/msmarco-v3.md

 - We provide two type of models, one tuned for **cosine-similarity**, the other for **dot-product**.
 Make sure to use the right method to compute the similarity between query and passages.
 - Models tuned for **cosine-similarity** will prefer the retrieval of shorter passages, while models for **dot-product** will prefer the retrieval of longer passages.
 Depending on your task, you might prefer the one or the other type of model.
 - **msmarco-roberta-base-ance-fristp** is the MSMARCO Dev Passage Retrieval ANCE(FirstP) 600K model from [ANCE](https://github.com/microsoft/ANCE).
 This model should be used with dot-product instead of cosine similarity.
+- **msmarco-distilbert-base-tas-b** uses the model from [sebastian-hofstaetter/distilbert-dot-tas_b-b256-msmarco](https://huggingface.co/sebastian-hofstaetter/distilbert-dot-tas_b-b256-msmarco).
+See the linked documentation / paper for more details.
 - Encoding speeds are per second and were measured on a V100 GPU and an 8 core Intel(R) Xeon(R) Platinum 8168 CPU @ 2.70GHz